 What is Orcus?

-Orcus is a remote access trojan (RAT), programs of this type are used to remotely access or control computers.
-As a rule, most of these tools can be used by anyone, however, there are many cases where cyber criminals use them for malicious purposes.
-Usually they trick people into installing these programs and then use them to steal various information that could be used to generate revenue.
+Orcus is a Remote Access Trojan (RAT).
+Programs of this type are used to remotely access or control computers.
+Generally, these tools can be used by anyone legitimately, however, in many cases, cyber criminals use them for malicious purposes.
+They often trick people into installing these programs and then use them to steal various information to generate revenue.

 |Name||Orcus remote access trojan|